 Platforming Finsbury Park

-Furtherfield’s Gallery and Lab are located in the middle of London’s Finsbury Park.
+Furtherfield’s Gallery and Commons are located in the middle of London’s Finsbury Park.
 Adventurous digital arts experiences radiate from these venues, transforming the urban park into a platform where people can explore how they want live in our globally connected world.

 “There is no other gallery like Furtherfield.
 Situated in the middle of Finsbury Park they attract people from all walks of life and focus on contemporary technology and how it affects the lives of people and the world we live in.”
 Liliane Lijn, artist

-You can get involved with exhibitions and events at Furtherfield Gallery and Lab in the heart of London’s Finsbury Park.
+You can get involved with exhibitions and events at Furtherfield Gallery and Commons in the heart of London’s Finsbury Park.
 Join an international community of practitioners on Twitter and Netbehaviour.
 Subscribe to our newsletter for latest news and event invitations.

 Furtherfield diversifies the people involved in shaping emerging technologies through an arts-led approach.
 We find new ways for artists, technologists and academics to work together, share possibilities and imagine wider artistic, social and economic possibilities.